kmm337/Refactoring-VBA-Code/README.md

     End timer
     output runtime to screen

+(VBA module ChallengeStart contains the original code with some comments explaining the logic.)

 This script does 13 passes through all rows of data.
 It also activates worksheets 16 times.

 The run times are 4.605 seconds for 2017 and 4.852 for 2018, as shown in the screenshots below.